jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 - `ability`: noun (`able` + `i` + `ty`)
 - `acle`: noun (e.g. obstacle)
 - `acy`: noun; quality, state, or condition (e.g. obstinacy)
+- `ade`: noun (e.g. blockade)
+  - Word-forming delement denoting an action or product of an action
 - `ar`: noun same as `-er`
 - `ary`: adjective or noun; having to do with, characterized by, tending to, place for (e.g. arbitrary, monetary)